Maltby, South Yorkshire: Education

 Maltby Academy on Braithwell Road (B6376) is a secondary school which serves the town and some surrounding villages.
 It was previously known as Maltby Comprehensive School until receiving academy status in 2010.
 Permission was granted in 2012 to rebuild the school, to the opposition of some residents.

 Initially however, the 'campus' comprised Maltby Grammar School and Maltby Hall Secondary Modern School built on the site of Rolleston Hall.
 The Grammar School was built in 1931 through the enterprise of County Alderman Dunn, a miner and Labour Councillor, and survived through to the 1970s, guided throughout by the Headmaster, Gerald Rush, pupils being drawn from the adjacent mining towns of Dinnington, Thurcroft, Edlington and Rossington, plus Wickersley, Bramley, Laughton, Tickhill, Bawtry and smaller villages of Braithwell, Micklebring, Anston, Austerfield and other smaller settlements.
 The Grammar School period architecture survives today with its imposing front and iconic clock set high above Rotherham Road.

+The Grammar School building now serves the town as a 'Business Hub', housing various local businesses as well as the Sixth Form.